Ascot United F.C.: Ground

 The club originally played home matches at Sunninghill, but were given permission by the Ascot Racecourse trustees to build a ground on land to the north of a coach park at the racecourse.
 A clubhouse was built, which was replaced in 1990, and again in 1992.
-Two years later floodlights were also installed.
+Floodlights were installed in 1994.
 The ground now has a capacity of 1,150.